 However, despite their many advantages, smart contracts do carry some challenges.
 Arguably the biggest hurdle has to do with potential bugs in the code that could create vulnerabilities.
 Smart contracts are completely dependent on the developer who writes them.
 There is no regulated oversight, and if errors are introduced at the outset those errors will continue to run, making the contracts more susceptible to hacks.
 In this sense, the immutability of smart contracts can be a liability, as errors in the original code cannot be rectified.
-Well-designed systems have workarounds for this that will discourage use of faulty contracts, but it is always important for all smart contracts to be reviewed by security auditors before launch.
+However, as smart contract technology has matured, upgrade patterns have emerged, which allow developers to make updates to the contracts without impacting their immutability.
+For more on that, reference the Ethereum Foundation's pages on upgrading Smart Contracts.
+Even with this option, however, it is always important for all smart contracts to be reviewed by security auditors before launch.